NamelessCoder/recipes/Cuvette/README.md

 3-4 layers of tin foil and follow those layers with 2-3 kitchen towels.
 Pour the cooking juice from the oven pan into a sauce pan and use for the AwesomeSauce.
 Rinse the oven pan and put the wrapped roast there - leave it someplace hot (by this time you will find yourself in a pretty hot kitchen I'm sure!) for *exactly* 45 minutes, then cut it.
-When wrapping the roast you can leave a tiny open space so you can pour the excess juices out around the 30 minute mark - but take my advise and don't make this hole anywhere near the bottom side the roast will be resting on, or you'll lose your juice.
+When wrapping the roast you can leave a tiny open space so you can pour the excess juices out into the sauce pan around the 30 minute mark and again right before cutting - but take my advise and don't make this hole anywhere near the bottom side the roast will be resting on, or you'll lose your juice.

 ![No foil swans here - but note the juice-bunghole on the right](Step11.jpg)